 The template approach is interesting because there’s a true value exchange.
 If you’re offering a template that is closely aligned with your product or service it can be both a rewarding user experience and a rewarding lead generation tactic.

-Cross-promotion isn’t a new idea, but it’s not something too many marketers think about strategically when it comes to lead generation.
+Cross-promotion isn’t a new idea—but it’s something too few marketers think about when it comes to lead generation.

 This is where a bit of outside-the-box thinking can come in handy.
-Britney Muller, Senior SEO Scientist at Moz, points to this particularly clever example of cross-promotion between Hydrate IV Bar and Live Love Lash:
+Britney Muller (formerly Senior SEO Scientist at Moz) points to this particularly clever example of cross-promotion between Hydrate IV Bar and Live Love Lash:

 Rather than partner with another health or fitness company for their cross-promotion, the marketers at Hydrate IV Bar decided to try a different strategy.
 They thought about different places where their target customers might be available to try an IV bar, and struck up a smart partnership based on that: